pedrocoutinhosilva/imola/README.md

 [![total](https://cranlogs.r-pkg.org/badges/grand-total/imola)](https://CRAN.R-project.org/package=imola)
 <!-- badges: end -->

-CSS Grid and flexbox layouts for your R/Shiny dashboards, directly from R.
+CSS Grid and flexbox layouts for R/Shiny

 Imola (named after the first city ever to be given a technical blueprint by Leonardo da Vinci) aims at giving more layout creation options directly in R/shiny, without the hassle of having to create custom CSS every time.